 Law enforcement officers can apply the course toward their 24-hour re-certification training requirement.

 Registration fees are $525, which includes all materials and class time.
 It does not include meals, lodging, or the certification and testing fees outlined above.

-Crowne Plaza Hotel-East Towne will host the training.
-A block of reserved rooms will be reserved at a discounted rate.
+DoubleTree by Hilton Madison East will host the training.
+A block of rooms has been reserved at a discounted rate of $82 per night.

 Law Enforcement Training Institute